 - 1. An essay about yourself and why you chose funeral service as a career. - 2.
-An official high school transcript or, in lieu thereof, evidence of a high school equivalency acceptable to the licensing agency. - An official transcript of the college or colleges from where you have completed ANY college work. - 4.
+An official high school transcript or, in lieu thereof, evidence of a high school equivalency acceptable to the licensing agency. - 3.
+An official transcript from the college or colleges where you have completed ANY college work. - 4.
 Appropriate fee to accompany application.
-See page 8. - Two character references from responsible persons (other than relatives), preferably (but not necessarily) one a funeral director, using forms supplied which must be mailed directly by the references to AAMI. - A copy of your birth certificate.
+See page 8. - 5.
+Two character references from responsible persons (other than relatives), preferably (but not necessarily) one from a funeral director, using forms supplied which must be mailed directly to AAMI by the references. - 6.
+A copy of your birth certificate.
 If your name has changed, a copy of the appropriate documents (such as marriage license). - 7.
 A copy of DD214 document if military time was served. - 8.
 The New York State Department of Health, Bureau of Funeral Directing, MANDATES that you must register with the State of New York as a student trainee, regardless of the state in which you may wish to be licensed.
-Applications for this registration will be made available to you at orientation. - 9.
+Applications for this registration will be made available to you at orientation. - On-line students must be registered prior to their capstone in New York City. - 9.
 A statement from an attending physician indicating that medically you are capable of completing the program.
-The immunization certificate must also specify proof of two doses of measles vaccine and one dose of mumps and rubella vaccine or proof that you have had a case of these diseases or serologic evidence of immunity. - If you cannot afford immunizations from an attending physician, you may request them from your local public health department.
+The immunization certificate must also specify proof of two doses of measles vaccine and one dose of mumps and rubella vaccine or proof that you have had a case of these diseases or serologic evidence of immunity.

+If you cannot afford immunizations from an attending physician, you may request them from your local public health department.

 If you do not comply with these immunization requirements and are not exempt for any of the subsequently stated reasons, AAMI shall deny attendance after 30 days for New York State residents and 45 days for out-of-state residents.
 If you were born prior to January 1, 1957, you are exempt from the above stated immunization requirements.
 You may also be exempt if a physician certifies in writing that the immunizations may be detrimental to your health.
 Additionally, if you hold genuine and sincere religious beliefs which are contrary to immunization, you may also be exempt after submitting a written statement to that effect.